Sinema says she will 'move forward' on economic bill, putting Biden's agenda on the cusp of Senate approval

 It's unclear exactly how the new language is structured on this issue.

-Defending the new tax, the Democratic-led Senate Finance Committee released date on Thursday from the non-partisan Joint Committee on Taxation showing that up to 125 billion-dollar companies averaged only a 1.1 percent effective tax rate in 2019.
+Defending the new tax, the Democratic-led Senate Finance Committee released data on Thursday from the non-partisan Joint Committee on Taxation showing that up to 125 billion-dollar companies averaged only a 1.1% effective tax rate in 2019.
 The committee argues in its release that this shows the "rock-bottom tax rates" that some companies are able to pay.

 "While we know that billion-dollar companies are avoiding paying their fair share, these tax rates are lower than we could have imagined," said Senate Finance Chairman Ron Wyden, an Oregon Democrat.
 "We're going to put a stop to it with our 15 percent minimum tax."

-Note: This story and headline have been updated with additional developments Friday.